 He spoke quietly this time, because there were a few other truckers around in the yard where he had chosen to stop.
 It had to be a safe place, because he would have to leave his truck there so that he could go home to assist the police in trying to find his wife.

 It wasn’t long before his phone rang and the operator explained to him that they had gone to his house, but his wife had not been there.
-After speaking to her for a while Mark agreed to return home, just in case something bad had happened.
-In the meantime, the operator promised that she would check all the local hospitals in case Margery had landed herself up in one of them.
+After speaking to the operator for a while Mark agreed to return home, just in case something bad had happened.
+In the meantime, the operator promised that they would check all the local hospitals in case Margery had landed herself up in one of them.

 ‘You Mister Mason?’ he asked when Mark walked up to him.